ruizhang1996/optimal-sparse-regression-tree-public/README.md

    ```
    ComplexityPenalty = # Leaves x regularization
    ```

+ **depth_budget**
+ - Values: Integer
+ - Description: The maximum tree depth for solutions, counting a tree with just the root node as depth 1.
+0 means unlimited.

  **uncertainty_tolerance**
  - Values: Decimal within range [0,1]
  - Description: Used to allow early termination of the algorithm.
 Any models produced as a result are guaranteed to score within the lowerbound and upperbound at the time of termination.
 However, the algorithm does not guarantee that the optimal model is within the produced model unless the uncertainty value has reached 0.

+ **upperbound**
  - Values: Decimal within range [0,1]
  - Description: Used to limit the risk of model search space.
 This can be used to ensure that no models are produced if even the optimal model exceeds a desired maximum risk.
 This also accelerates learning if the upperbound is taken from the risk of a nearly optimal model.